One-Way Topological Automata and the Tantalizing Effects of Their Topological Features: Basics of Topologies and Automata Bases

 \subsection{Topologies and Related Notions}

 Let us briefly review basic terminology in the theory of \emph{general topology} (or \emph{point-set topology}).
 Given a set $V$ of \emph{points}, a \emph{topology} $T_V$ on $V$ is a collection of subsets of $V$, which are called \emph{open sets}, such that $T_V$ satisfies the following three axioms: (1) $\setempty,V\in T_V$, (2) any (finite or infinite) union of sets in $T_V$ is also in $T_V$, and (3) any finite intersection of sets in $T_V$ belongs to $T_V$.
 Notice that $T_{V}$ is a subset of $\PP(V)$.
 With respect to $V$, the \emph{complement} of each open set of $V$ is called a \emph{closed set}.
 We write $\co T_V$ for the collection of all closed sets.
 Moreover, a \emph{clopen set} is a set that is both open and closed.
 Clearly, $\setempty$ and $V$ are clopen with respect to $V$.
 A \emph{neighborhood} of a point $x$ in $V$ is an open set of $V$ that contains $x$.
 We often write $N_x$ to indicate such a neighborhood of $x$.
-A \emph{topological space} $(V,T_V)$ is a pair of a point set $V$ and its topology $T_V$.
-When $T_V$ is clear from the context, we often omit ``$T_V$'' and simply call $V$ a topological space.
-For a practical reason, we implicitly assume that $V\neq\setempty$ throughout this paper.
-For simplicity, we write $T_{V}^{+}$ for $T_{V}-\{\setempty\}$.
-Given two topological spaces $(V_1,T_{V_1})$ and $(V_2,T_{V_2})$, we say that $(V_2,T_{V_2})$ is \emph{finer} than $(V_1,T_{V_1})$ (also $(V_1,T_{V_1})$ is \emph{coarser} than $(V_2,T_{V_2})$) if both $V_1\subseteq V_2$ and $T_{V_1}\subseteq T_{V_2}$ hold.
-In such a case, we write $(V_1,T_{V_1})\sqsubseteq (V_2,T_{V_2})$, or simply $T_{V_1}\sqsubseteq T_{V_2}$ when both $V_1$ and $V_2$ are clear from the context.
-For a topological space $V$, a \emph{basis} of its topology $T_{V}$ is a collection $B$ of subsets of $V$ such that every open set in $T_V$ is expressed as a union of sets of $B$.
-In this case, the basis $B$ is said to \emph{induce} the topology $T_V$.
-Given two topological spaces $V$ and $W$, the \emph{product topology} (or Tychonoff topology) $T_{V\times W}$ on the Cartesian product $V\times W$ is the topology induced by the basis $\{A\times B\mid A\in T_V,B\in T_W\}$.